 Step 1: CUT LIST

-The cut list is available in the premium plans along with 3D renderings and step-by-step instructions.
+The cut list is available in the printable plans along with 3D renderings and step-by-step instructions.

 Step 2: assemble the back